atyryshkina/algorithm-performance-analysis/README.md

 Inspect the effect of a single parameter on runtime while holding all of the other parameters constant. (single_feature_analysis.py)

 The tool accepts a tsv or csv file, and it requires a feature_of_interest and a runtime column to be named.
 It sorts the dataset into sets of jobs that all have similar parameters.
-Then it saves the parameters of the largest set of jobs in a file named parameters_i.tsv file and it makes a plot of feature_of_interest vs runtime.
+Then it saves the parameters of the largest sets of jobs in files named parameters_i.tsv and saves plots of feature_of_interest vs runtime to plot_i.png.

 For example, say you put in a csv file like this: